-The best hummus you’ll ever make, your family will love this creamy chick pea dip made with lemon, garlic and tahini.
+My Great Aunt Vive’s recipe, this is the best hummus you’ll ever make!
+Your family will love this creamy chick pea dip made with lemon, garlic and tahini.

 This hummus recipe is in honor of my Great Aunt Vieve who taught me the art of balancing lemon and garlic to maximize flavor.
 Her hummus recipe is quite simple but the end result is nothing you will find at the deli counter or in Costco’s cooler.
 It is all about the garnish, my friends.